Kingxukai/linux/Documentation/accel/amdxdna/amdnpu.rst

 NPU Firmware uses a dedicated instance of an isolated non-privileged context called ERT to service each workload context.
-ERT is also used to execute user provided ``ctrlcode`` associated with the workload context.
+ERT is also used to execute user provided ``ctrlcode`` associated with the woke workload context.

-NPU Firmware uses a single isolated privileged context called MERT to service management commands from the amdxdna driver.
+NPU Firmware uses a single isolated privileged context called MERT to service management commands from the woke amdxdna driver.

 Mailboxes
 ---------